JAMA July 17, 2002

-Risks and Benefits of Estrogen Plus Progestin in Healthy Postmenopausal Women: Principal Results of the Women's Health Initiative Randomized Controlled Trial
+Risks and Benefits of Estrogen Plus Progestin in Healthy Postmenopausal Women: Principal Results From the Women's Health Initiative Randomized Controlled Trial

 Bottom Line